 The Corporation's executive compensation policies are designed to provide competitive levels of compensation that integrate pay with the Corporation's performance, recognize individual initiative and achievements, and assist the Corporation in attracting and retaining qualified executives.
 The Committee relies in large part on compensation studies for the determination of competitive compensation.
-These studies include salary and bonus compensation data from several competitor companies including certain of those companies contained within the S&P 500 Oil & Gas Drilling Index.
+These studies include salary and bonus compensation data from several competitor companies including certain of those companies contained within the S&P Oil & Gas (Drilling & Equipment)-500 Index.
 Also, when the Committee contemplates the awarding of stock options or restricted stock to its executives, it considers the nature and amount of stock awards made by competitor companies to their executive officers.
 In order to implement these objectives, the Corporation has developed a straightforward compensation package consisting of salary, annual bonus, and periodic awards of stock options and/or restricted stock.
 Each element of the compensation package serves a particular purpose.
 Salary and bonus are primarily designed to reward current and past performance.
 Base salaries are conservatively set to recognize individual performance while attempting to generally approximate the median level of base salaries among the Corporation's competitors.
 Annual bonuses to executive officers are awarded based upon corporate and/or divisional performance criteria, competitive considerations, and the Committee's subjective determination of individual performance.
 Awards of stock options and restricted stock are primarily designed to tie a portion of each executive's compensation to long-term future performance of the Corporation.
 The Committee believes that stock ownership by management through stock-based compensation arrangements is beneficial in aligning management's and stockholders' interests.
 The value of these awards will increase or decrease based upon the future price of the Corporation's stock.

-During fiscal 2002, the Committee, with the assistance of an independent compensation consulting firm, reviewed the Corporation's executive compensation practices.
+During fiscal 2001, the Committee, with the assistance of an independent compensation consulting firm, reviewed the Corporation's executive compensation practices.
 There were no material changes made in the Corporation's executive compensation practices as a result of such review.

-In determining executive compensation for fiscal 2002, the Committee considered the Corporation's overall historical performance and its future objectives, together with fiscal 2002 corporate performance.
-With regard to bonus awards, the Committee also considered the successful spin-off of the Corporation's wholly-owned subsidiary, Cimarex Energy Co.
+In determining executive compensation for fiscal 2001, the Committee considered the Corporation's overall historical performance and its future objectives, together with fiscal 2001 corporate performance.
 The Committee believes that this policy provides a certain degree of stability in executive compensation considering the cyclical nature of the Corporation's businesses.
-Within this framework, the Committee considered several disproportionately weighted corporate and divisional performance objectives in making its compensation decisions for fiscal 2002.
+Within this framework, the Committee considered several disproportionately weighted corporate and divisional performance objectives in making its compensation decisions for fiscal 2001.
 The performance objectives applicable to the entire corporation and their weighting were: net income as a percentage of invested capital (70%) and earnings per share (30%).
 The divisional objectives and weighting for the contract drilling business were: divisional net income as a percentage of invested capital (70%); pre-tax cash flow from operations (15%); and after-tax income (15%).
 The divisional objectives and weighting for the exploration and production business were: finding cost (50%); after-tax income (25%); and divisional net income as a percentage of invested capital (25%).
-The Committee determined that none of the divisional target performance objectives for the exploration and production business and none of the corporate target performance objectives were met in fiscal 2002.
-The Committee determined that not all of the divisional target performance objectives for the contract drilling business were met in fiscal 2002.
+The Committee determined that not all of the divisional target performance objectives for the exploration and production business were met in fiscal 2001.
+The Committee determined that all of the divisional target performance objectives for the contract drilling business and all corporate target performance objectives were exceeded in fiscal 2001.